uvic-virtual/uvic-virtual.github.io/Team.md

 * System Administrator - Kathryn Rieb

-* Treasurer - Thomas 'Danger' Roberts
+* King of the GitHub - Thomas Roberts

 ![Dom and Alex](/assets/dom and alex.JPG)